GustafEnebog/CODE-project-1/README.md

 ## Testing
 ### Manual testing
 + I have manually tested that:
-	+ the links work and land you on the correct page or correct section within the page
+	+ the links work and land you on the correct page or correct section within the page.
-	+ a wrong input, e.g. email address field without an @-sign receive a complaint as well as a form submission-button-click results in a confirmation page
+	+ a wrong input, e.g. email address field without an @-sign receive a complaint as well as a form submission-button-click results in a confirmation page.
   + the links in the header works correctly.
   + the navigation links work and the user is directed to the correct sections of the page.
   + the navigation links change text colour when hovering over.